dylanjohnson/testing-angular-apps/doc/API.md

 [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) is a
 useful Chrome extension that allows for import/exportable environments and collections out of the box.
 For something like $10, you can get an upgrade to automated testing.
 There's also a CLI runner called Newman that I haven't yet had a chance to explore, but it sounds pretty cool.
+There's a [sample collection](postman-collections/stackoverflow.json) with a couple Stack Overflow API requests to get you started.

 ## SOAP UI
 Well-established, lots of useful tuts on YouTube and other internets.
 Allows for executing groups of requests like